SyneRBI/SIRF-SuperBuild/README.md

 	- wget http://launchpadlibrarian.net/199480915/libvpx1\_1.3.0-3ubuntu1\_amd64.deb
 	- sudo dpkg -i libvpx1*.deb

-3. Download Lubuntu_CCPPETMR_VM.ova from UCL Dropbox (instructions for downloading will be sent by e-mail).
+3. Download Lubuntu_CCPPETMR_VM.ova from http://www.ccppetmr.ac.uk/downloads.
 Warning: this file is ~1.9GB.
-(You can of course download to a USB stick to save space on your laptop).
+(You can of course download to a USB stick to save space on your hard-disk).

 4. Open the downloaded OVA file (double-click or whatever is appropriate for your system).
 This should start VirtualBox with the "Import" dialog box.